Dynamic Lookups

 In this section, we will implement one of the simplest dynamic lookups: a permutation check.

 A permutation check simply checks that two sets of values have the same elements, but not necessarily in the same order.
-For example, the values [1, 2, 3]
+For example, the values and are a permutation of each other, but and are not.

 If you went through the previous section, you should have a good intuition for how to implement this.
-First create two LogUp columns where the first column contains the values in the original set of values with multiplicity \(1\) and the second column contains the values in the second set of values with multiplicity \(-1\).
-Then, check that the claimed_sum
+First, create two original trace columns that each contain a random permutation of the same set of values.
+Then, create a LogUp column where the first original trace column is added as a fraction with multiplicity and the second original trace column is added as a fraction with multiplicity .
+Then, check that the claimed_sum, or the sum of the fractions in the two LogUp columns, is .

 fn gen_trace(log_size: u32) -> Vec<CircleEvaluation<SimdBackend, M31, BitReversedOrder>> {